-In order to avoid a full 3D ray tracing simulation, tical filters are required, corresponding to the optical window where the grey body approximation holds.
-Unless which is both time and resource-consuming, the semiwe know the emissivity, the measurement in-accuracy is azimuthal symmetry of the problem was used, with ray significant as discussed in section 5.
-It is well above the tracing performed on 2D cross-sections rather than the enmedical grade requirements, as specified in the ASTM tire 3D problem.
+In order to avoid a full 3D ray tracing simulation, which is both time and resource-consuming, the semiazimuthal symmetry of the problem was used, with ray tracing performed on 2D cross-sections rather than the entire 3D problem.
 For each such cross-section, the ratio between the number of rays emitted from the source and rays reaching the detector was calculated, as well as the length ratio between the holes' total length and the mask' s diameter.
 The effective emissivity of each 2D crosssection is taken as the ratio between detected and emitted rays, and is expected to equal the hole-mask length ratio.

 As the hole mask does not have complete azimuthal symmetry, several 2D cross-sections were used.
 The overall mask's emissivity is taken as the average of all 2D emissivity and the overall mask's hole area to mask area ratio is taken as the average of all 2D length ratios.
-The two sizes are expected to be equal, proving the validity of a blackbody source with a hole mask acting as an effective grev body.
+The two sizes are expected to be equal, proving the validity of a blackbody source with a hole mask acting as an effective grey body.